Amid Seat-Sharing Trouble, Maha Vikas Aghadi Leaders To Meet Today To Discuss Campaign Strategies, Common Minimum Programme

 However, beneath the surface of this collaborative effort lies a web of unresolved disputes, particularly regarding seat allocations within the alliance.
 The recent decision by the Uddhav Thackeray-led Shiv Sena (UBT) to unilaterally announce candidates for certain constituencies has exacerbated tensions within the coalition.

-Congress leader Sanjay Nirupam's vocal objection to Sena's (UBT) actions, especially concerning the Mumbai North-West constituency, underscores the strain within the alliance.
+Congress leader Sanjay Nirupam's has voiced strong objections to Sena's (UBT) actions, especially concerning the Mumbai North-West constituency, which underscores the strain within the alliance.
 Nirupam's criticism, coupled with allegations of alliance norms violation, highlights the fragility of the MVA partnership.

-Seat-sharing talks have hit a roadblock primarily over four contested constituencies - Sangli, Mumbai South-Central, Mumbai North-West, and Bhiwandi.
-While the Congress and Shiv Sena (UBT) grapple over specific seats, the NCP's insistence on securing the Bhiwandi stronghold further complicates the negotiations.
+Seat-sharing talks have hit a roadblock primarily over four constituencies - Sangli, Mumbai South-Central, Mumbai North-West, and Bhiwandi.
+While the Congress and Shiv Sena (UBT) grapple over specific seats, the NCP's insistence on securing the Bhiwandi stronghold has further complicated the negotiations.

 Alliances At Stake